-Before sale day, you should carefully review the published information regarding the auction in which you are interested.
-If you have questions about the auction or any of the items in the auction, you should contact the listed sales representative, or contact us.
+Before engaging, we ask you to carefully review the published information regarding the auction in which you are interested.
+If you have any questions about the auction or any of the items in the auction, you should contact the listed sales representative, or contact us.

-On many occasions, we offer an inspection time before the sale day.
-The inspection time is typically a day or two before the sale day and allows you to visit the sale location, inspect the equipment and ask questions of our representatives.
+On many occasions, we offer an inspection time before the auction.
+The inspection time is typically a day before the sale day and allows you to visit the sale location, inspect the equipment and ask questions of our representatives.
 If we do not offer an inspection, you may still be able to inspect the equipment by contacting the listed sales representative, or our office.

 On sale day, we typically open the doors to the sale location two hours before the start of the auction.
 You may arrive at any time during this period.
 We do start the auction promptly at the scheduled start time and encourage you to be early to complete the necessary registration requirements.
 If you do not do so, you may miss out on the opportunity to purchase some of the first items sold.

-For a live auction with online bidding, the auctioneer starts with lot number one and begins the process of selling.
-Along with the auctioneer, there will be a clerk who keeps track of the purchases and assistants who watch the crowd for bids.
+The auctioneer will start with lot number one and begin the process of selling.
+Along with the auctioneer, there will be a clerk who keeps track of the purchases, and assistants who watch the crowd for bids.
 The auction pace is very fast, be prepared to place your bids.
-If you are having difficulties understanding the auctioneer, seek assistance from one of our staff on site.
+If you are having difficulty understanding the auctioneer, seek assistance from one of our staff onsite.
 Before long, you will understand the rhythm of the auction chant.
 Once the auctioneer sells an item, he/she moves on to the next item.

-If you participate during our live auction, all the items you purchase must be paid for in full on sale day.
+If you participate in person during our live auction, all the items you purchase must be paid for in full on sale day.
 You may pay by cash, check or credit card.
 If you make payment by cash or a check accompanied by a letter of credit, you will receive a discount.
-Once you have paid, you will receive a paid invoice.
-You will need to present this invoice to remove any of your purchases.
+Once you have paid, you will receive a paid receipt.
+You will need to present this to remove any of your purchases.

-Once the auctioneer has said, “sold," and/or the item closes, transfer of ownership occurs, and the item becomes the sole responsibility of the buyer, even though the item may not have been paid for yet.
+Once the auctioneer has said, “sold” and/or the item closes, transfer of ownership occurs and the item becomes the sole responsibility of the buyer, even though the item may not have been paid for yet.
 Once you have made a purchase, you may begin taking items to your vehicle.
-We recommend you bring a second person with you on sale day to protect your property.
-After the auction is complete, the third-party removal/rigging company takes over.
-Even though the removal/rigging company checks receipts and maintains general security, the removal/rigging company is unable to watch every door and all of the items at all times.
-We recommend that you remove your smaller items on sale day, and remove your larger items as soon as possible.
+We recommend you bring a second person with you on sale day or the first full day of removal to protect your property.
+After the auction is complete, a third-party removal/rigging company takes over.
+Even though the removal/rigging company checks receipts and maintains general security, the removal/rigging company is unable to watch every door and all the items at all times.
+We recommend that you remove your smaller items on sale day or the first full day of removal, and remove your larger items as soon as possible.

-The price you pay for an item depends on a wide variety of variables, including how many people are interested and bidding on the item, the condition of the item, and how readily available or rare similar items are, to name a few.
+The price you pay for an item depends on a wide variety of variables, including how many people are interested and bidding on the item, the condition of the item, how readily available or rare similar items are, to name a few.
 We have experienced items selling for pennies on the dollar of new prices to several times new price.
-In addition to the purchase price, you can expect to pay a buyer’s premium (this is an added percentage to the sale price paid by you; typically fifteen to eighteen percent), applicable local and state sales taxes, removal fees, if any, and shipping fees, if any.
+In addition to the purchase price, you can expect to pay a buyer’s premium (this is an added percentage to the sale price paid by you; typically fifteen to eighteen percent), applicable local and state sales taxes, removal fees, if any and shipping fees.

 Feel free to contact us if you have any questions.